wfraser/tis100-rs/README.md

 # Current Status

-I have implemented support for puzzles 00150 through 41427.
+I have implemented support for puzzles 00150 through 51781.

-The next puzzles after that involve stack memory nodes, which haven't been implemented yet.

 # Usage